-Document Type : Research Paper - Oil seed
+Document Type : Research Paper - Agronomy

 Authors

-3 Assistant professor, Soil and Water Science Research Department, Bushehr Agricultural and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization (AREEO), Borazjan, Iran
+3 Assistant Professor, Soil and Water Science Research Department, Bushehr Agricultural and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization (AREEO), Borazjan, Iran

-5 Crops and Horticultural Science Research Department, Khuzestan Agricultural and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization (AREEO), Dezful, Iran
+4 Assistant Professor, Crops and Horticultural Science Research Department, Khuzestan Agricultural and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization (AREEO), Dezful, Iran

 Abstract